Blog Post

 On a similar note, you should also have clear policies employees can use to regain access to locked accounts.
 The process shouldn’t be so complicated that it disrupts productivity by keeping valid users out of their accounts for too long.

-Password-spraying attacks leave clear traces.
-But you won’t be able to spot these signs to stop a potential attack unless you have clear visibility of your entire threat surface—cloud accounts included.
-Find a cybersecurity solution that monitors your networks 24/7, identifies unusual login activity, and either responds automatically or notifies you of the event.
+Password spraying attempts leave traces.
+But detecting them manually is nearly impossible without clear visibility of the entire threat surface—cloud accounts included.
+Find a cybersecurity solution that monitors networks 24/7, identifies unusual login activity, and either responds automatically or notifies you of the event.

-Field Effect’s Covalence goes steps beyond this by providing access to a team of security experts who can help you respond to whatever you face.
-Covalence protects your network, endpoints, and the cloud-based services used by most businesses today, including Microsoft 365, Amazon Web Services, Dropbox, and Google Workspace.
+Field Effect MDR goes steps beyond this by providing access to a team of security experts who can help you respond to whatever you face.
+Field Effect MDR protects your network, endpoints, and the cloud-based services used by most businesses today, including Microsoft 365, Amazon Web Services, Dropbox, and Google Workspace.

 Get in touch if you’d like to learn more.